 This one-term elective course is designed to teach the importance of critical thinking and research.
 Students will address conspiratorial and controversial thought through research, then develop the skills necessary to communicate facts gathered using podcasting streams.
 Students will leave the class with an improved set of writing, research, and public speaking skills; those drawn to podcasting will be enabled to develop their own podcasts.

 This one-term course will offer an introduction to working in an archive.
-Activities will include cataloguing, scanning photographs, digitizing records, creating profiles of members of the Marist community, designing exhibits, maintaining a website, conducting research on Marist history, and recording oral interviews.
+Activities will include cataloging, scanning photographs, digitizing records, creating profiles of members of the Marist community, designing exhibits, maintaining a website, conducting research on Marist history, and recording oral interviews.
 The course will include field trips to local archives.
 This course allows the student the opportunity to experience being a historian by working directly with primary sources.
 In addition, the students will be contributing to the organization and preservation of Marist historical documents so that materials can be accessed by the school community as well as outside researchers.

 Prerequisite: AP US History (SS911) or AP Art History (FA902).
 Permission of the instructor is required.